pkerpedjiev/emptypipes/_posts/2015-10-21-kings-jewels.md

 A long time ago, in an alternate universe, you rescue the king's life.
 To show his gratitude, the king promises you one of his jewels as a reward.
-He takes out his bag of jewels and tells you that you can reach into the bag and randomly choose one of the jewels.
+He takes out his bag of treasures and tells you that you can reach into the bag and randomly choose one.
 If you like it, you can keep it.
-If you don't, you to place it into another bag and loses the opportunity to ever take that jewel.
+If you don't, you to place it into another bag and lose the opportunity to ever keep that jewel.
 Judging by the size of the bag, you estimate that there are 10 jewels inside.

 **How should you proceed in order to maximize your chances of scoring the best jewel in the bag?**

-Should you just take the first one you pick or should you look at a few before deciding on one to take home?
+Should you just take the first one you pick or should you look at a few before deciding on one to keep?
 If so, how many?

-There is a concrete mathematical solution, but in this case, it's more informative to run some simulations and see what the outcome is.
+There is a concrete mathematical solution, but in this case, but for me it it's easier to run some simulations and see what the outcome is.
 The histograms below show how often a jewel with a value between 0 and 9 is picked after seeing some of the jewels and then picking the next one which is better than any seen (or the last if the best was seen and discarded).